nanopb/nanopb/docs/reference.rst

                                floats in big-endian format.
 Mixed-endian
                                systems (different layout for ints and floats) are currently not supported.
+PB_NO_PACKED_STRUCTS           Disable packed structs.
+Increases RAM usage but
+                               is necessary on some platforms that do not support unaligned memory access.
 PB_ENABLE_MALLOC               Set this to enable dynamic allocation support
                                in the decoder.
 PB_MAX_REQUIRED_FIELDS         Maximum number of required fields to check for